mcneel/developer.rhino3d.com/_guide_topics/yak/the-package-server.md

 layout: toc-guide-page
 ---

 We host a public package server for everyone to use.
 You don't need to configure anything.
-Both Yak and Rhino already know where to look.
+Both the Yak CLI tool and Rhino already know where to look.

+Packages shared on the public package server are free to download and install.
+They may be free to use or require a license – see the [Cloud Zoo]({{ site.baseurl }}/guides/rhinocommon/cloudzoo/cloudzoo-overview/) and [Zoo]({{site.baseurl }}/guides/rhinocommon/rhinocommon-zoo-plugins/) guides for ways to implement licensing in your plug-in using our tools.

 Below are a few useful facts about our package server.